Greenville activists plan Juneteenth celebration, food and music

 Black Lives Matter of Greenville will host a Juneteenth celebration in Downtown Greenville at the Peace Center.

-This event is free to the public and will have food, music, poetry, art and lots of entertainment, and all families are welcome.
+This event is free to the public and will have food, music, poetry, art and lots of entertainment.
+All families are welcome.

 “Just come out and enjoy.
-We’ll have food, games, and tents because it may rain a little bit tomorrow so we’ll have tents and covered areas,” Quarles said.
+We’ll have food, games, and tents because it may rain a little bit, so we’ll have tents and covered areas,” Quarles said.
 “We highly encourage you to wear your mask.”

 Organizers will have masks, hand sanitizer, and expect attendees to practice social distancing.